msnm/discovering-serverless/README.md

 When you frowned when hearing the the term **serverless** you are not alone in this universe!
 Depending on what your background is you probably thought the following:

 - Business person: "Yes, we can finally stop paying for hosting our servers"
 - Software engineer: "Wohoo, writing code, and deploying code without the hassle of managing servers sounds like a dream, no more waiting on the devops team"
 - Infra/Ops engineer: "Ohnoo, what a fool!
 Or what if this is true?
 Ohnoo I don't want to end up coding all day long, that's my worst nightmare!"

 Although talking about **less server management** would avoid a lot of weird frowns when trying to explain this relatively new paradigm, it certainly does not encompass its true nature.
-Therefore let's discover **serverless archtiectures** while building a proof of concept for a potential startup idea called Message with a parcel or just MARCEL!
+Therefore let's discover **serverless computing archtiectures** while building a proof of concept for a potential startup idea called Message with a parcel or just MARCEL!

 # Table of contents
 - [Serverless 101](docs/1-serverless-101.md)